angelcarballo/dotfiles/README.md

 chsh -s $(which zsh)
 ```

-Keeping multiple machines in sync, just run `rake` and it will update the repo and keep your links in good shape.
+Keeping multiple machines in sync, just run `rake` and it will update the repo and keep your dotfiles in good shape.

 Local changes and extra commands
 --------------------------------